AnImpulsiveHuman/katacoda-scenarios/opagatekeeper-policy/blocklatest/step3.md

+We have to apply the ConstraintTemplate and the Constraint.

+## ConstraintTemplate
+The ConstraintTemplate has to be applied first.
-Before applying, open the template.yaml file and uncomment the rego policy lines that have been commented.
+First, we have to open the file and uncomment the rego policy lines that have been commented out.
+We can do this by removing the "**#**" sign before the lines.

-`/root/opa/template.yaml`{{open}}

 ## What the policy does
 - It checks if the kind is "Pod".